oldnomad/udotool/doc/MANUAL.md

 Syntax: `loop [-time <TIME>] [<NUMBER>] <NL> ... <NL> endloop`

-This pair of commands creates a loop of command lines.
+This command creates a loop of command lines.

 The loop may have a number of repetitions, a repetition time, or both.